Nahuatl: Phonemes

-In many Nahuatl dialects vowel length contrast is vague, and in others it has become lost entirely.
-The dialect of Tetelcingo (nhg) developed the vowel length into a difference in quality:
+In many Nahuatl dialects, vowel length contrast is vague, and in others it has become lost entirely.
+The dialect spoken in Tetelcingo (nhg) developed the vowel length into a difference in quality:

 Allophony

-Most varieties have relatively simple patterns of sound alternation (allophony).
-In many dialects, the voiced consonants are devoiced in word-final position and in consonant clusters: /j/ devoices to a voiceless palato-alveolar sibilant /ʃ/, /w/ devoices to a voiceless glottal fricative [h] or to a voiceless labialized velar approximant [ʍ], and /l/ devoices to voiceless alveolar lateral fricative [ɬ].
+Most varieties have relatively simple patterns of allophony.
+In many dialects, the voiced consonants are devoiced in word-final position and in consonant clusters: /j/ devoices to a palato-alveolar sibilant /ʃ/, /w/ devoices to a glottal fricative [h] or to a labialized velar approximant [ʍ], and /l/ devoices to a fricative [ɬ].
 In some dialects, the first consonant in almost any consonant cluster becomes [h].
 Some dialects have productive lenition of voiceless consonants into their voiced counterparts between vowels.
 The nasals are normally assimilated to the place of articulation of a following consonant.
 The voiceless alveolar lateral affricate [t͡ɬ] is assimilated after /l/ and pronounced [l].

 Phonotactics

 Classical Nahuatl and most of the modern varieties have fairly simple phonological systems.
 They allow only syllables with maximally one initial and one final consonant.

 Consonant clusters occur only word-medially and over syllable boundaries.
 Some morphemes have two alternating forms: one with a vowel i to prevent consonant clusters and one without it.
 For example, the absolutive suffix has the variant forms -tli (used after consonants) and -tl (used after vowels).
 Some modern varieties, however, have formed complex clusters from vowel loss.
 Others have contracted syllable sequences, causing accents to shift or vowels to become long.